xxyzz/c/4/README.md

 #### Exercise 4-3

 Given the basic framework, it’s straightforward to extend the calculator.
 Add the modulus (`%`) operator and provisions for negative numbers.

+#### Exercise 4-4

+Add commands to print the top element of the stack without popping, to duplicate it, and to swap the top two elements.
+Add a command to clear the stack.